SikkiLadho/ARM64Hypervisor/arm64HypervisorBlog/content/posts/exception_levels.md

 ---

-Today, we try to write a simple bootable hypervisor binary with just a blank screen(have patience, we'll make it print the hello world too, but in the future).
+Today, we will be learning about exception levels.(have patience, we'll write actual code too, but in the next post.)
 Exceptions levels define execution privilege at each level.
 There are 4 exception levels in ARMv8 architecture.

  - **Exception Level 0 (EL0)**: This Exception Level or Privilege Level is commonly used by userspace applications.
 Firefox, Libreoffice, VLC Media Player, and VirtualBox are a few examples of userspace applications.